Join our Newsletter

 I never really disappointed the Church.

-When someone says, “I’m disappointed in you!”, you now know it’s their problem and they’re trying to make it yours by asking you to fall back in line.
+When someone says, “I’m disappointed in you!”, just know it is their problem and they’re trying to make it yours by asking you to fall back in line.

 They’d rather you do the work to change back than them do the work to change forward.

-Maybe this will help some of you: Jesus made a career of disappointing people.
+Maybe this will help some of you: in the gospel narratives we see that Jesus made a career of disappointing people.
 Not because he wanted to but because he had a higher calling than theirs to fulfill for himself.

 Commit to change.